About Us

 “I wish we could do this throughout the year.
 It's so important for me and my children to be around people [who look] like us to breathe at times, laugh, and have fun together ."

-— SCCBHMI Participant
+— SCCBHI Participant